AlonEirew/wikipedia-to-elastic/README.md

 * Run the process from command line:<br/>
 `java -Xmx6000m -DentityExpansionLimit=2147480000 -DtotalEntitySizeLimit=2147480000 -Djdk.xml.totalEntitySizeLimit=2147480000 -jar build/distributions/WikipediaToElastic-1.0/WikipediaToElastic-1.0.jar`

+* To test/query, you can run from terminal:<br/>
+`curl -XGET 'http://localhost:9200/enwiki_v3/_search?pretty=true' -H 'Content-Type: application/json' -d '{"size": 5, "query": {"match_phrase": { "title.near_match": "Alan Turing"}}}'`

+This should return a wikipedia page on Alan Turing.

+***

+### Elastic Page Query

+Once process is complete, two main query options are available (for more details and title query options, see `mapping.json`):<br/>
+* title.near_match - a fuzzy search on the title
+* title.keyword - exact match

+***

 ### Generated Elastic Page Example

-Once process has finished, you should see in your ElasticSearch selected index, pages that have been created with the following structures (also see "Created Fields Attributes" for more details):
+Pages that have been created with the following structures (also see "Created Fields Attributes" for more details):

 **Page Example (Extracted from Wikipedia disambiguation page):**
 ```json